kod3r/craftar-example-android/README.md

 Once you have set up your project, it’s time to add code to start using the Catchoom SDK.
 There are four steps to do so:
+1. Start by making your activity extend from CatchoomActivity instead of android Activity, and implementing the CatchoomImageHandler and CatchoomResponseHandler interface:

-1. Set up your token for the Cloud Recognition Service:![](images/image01.png)
+2. Set up your token for the Cloud Recognition Service:![](images/image01.png)

-2. Set a camera view for the camera capture, you need to provide a CatchoomCameraView.
+3. Set a camera view for the camera capture, you need to provide a CatchoomCameraView.
     ![](images/image02.png)
     ![](images/image03.png)

-3. Start using the CloudRecognition Interface:
+4. Start using the CloudRecognition Interface:

     a.
 Use the CatchoomCloudRecognition to receive search
     responses: ![](images/image04.png)